 The Canons Park Knowledge Hub (CPKH) is responsible for the recruitment, designation and deployment of Specialist Leaders of Education (SLEs) as part of its remit for school system improvement.

-To become a specialist leader of education (SLE), you will need to hold a middle or senior leadership role below the Headteacher in a school and have a specialism that is included in our list of areas of expertise.
+To become a specialist leader of education (SLE), you will need to hold a middle or senior leadership role below the Headteacher in a school and have a specialism that is included in the listed areas of expertise.
 We do not precisely define middle or senior leadership because we recognise that roles and responsibilities differ and that routes to leadership are not always straightforward.
 Your Headteacher will, therefore, be asked to confirm that you hold an appropriate role.
 Although you need to be an outstanding leader, you do not need to come from an outstanding school as long as your school has the capacity to release you for outreach work.
-(National College for Teaching and Leadership – NCTL)
+(National College for Teaching and Leadership – NCTL).

 SLEs will need to meet ALL of the strict designation criteria and must have the explicit support of their Headteacher, who will be required to submit an online reference to complete the application.